paperclippete/Milestone3/readme.md

 There was a 400 error in the console for the favicon.
 I created a favicon.

 There is a known issue with the 'back' button on the view recipe pages, as they return to the main search page in this instance they require form resubmission.
 I have looked into this in various developer support resources but have yet to find a fix.
 Essentially I want to go back and refresh the page automatically for the user, just like using the browser back button.
 When a user liked a recipe and then clicked the back button it took them back to view recipe with an active like recipe button again.
 I fixed this by searching the current url for 'like_recipe', if it was located the back button would go back by 2 pages.
+*I have decided to send the user back to Search Results temporarily, as I feel the user's experience would be blighted by an ERR_CACHE_MISS page and the alternative of having to reset the filters or pressing the browser's back button would provide a less negative experience for the user*

+There is an issue with the recipe description and method not rendering correctly, they render as input in the terminal when printed but do not when rendered in the HTML template, I have attempted to fix this but there are sometimes two full stops at the end of the text.
+I am continuing to look for a fix.

+There is also an issue with duplicate ingredients not showing up, this is because I currently have each ingredient set as a key in the database and therefore can't have duplicates.
+I will continue to look into this.

 There have been several issues throughout development with my JS code breaking, I worked hard using console.logs and debuggers to pinpoint errors and fix them.
 There shouldn't be any errors displaying in the console except for the above 500 error, intermittently.